gynryiie/Auto-Crafter/README.md

 3. Copy the updated Auto Crafter trigger from Hikarin's Triggers repository
 4. Paste it in the Local Triggers
 5. Enable The Auto Crafter Trigger in the Local Triggers

+## Usage

+ALIASES:
+  /echo autocraft, /echo ac, /e autocraft, /e ac
+USAGE:
+  /e autocraft [subcommand]
+>>Subcommands:
+  <none>        toggles the autocrafting on and off.
+  on            turns on autocrafting. off           turns off autocrafting.
+  [craft count] set the limit of crafted items. set "amount"  set the current crafted count to the specified amount. reset         reset the current count and the elapsed time to 0.